JaccomoLorenz/godot-flow-map-shader/README.md

 There are multiple shader variations for different requirements that are marked via file names:

 - "basic_flowmap_material.shader" - Default shader.
 - "displace" - Allows displacement via height map.
-(WIP Works ok with small displace scale).
+(WIP doens't update normals but works ok with small displace scale).
 - "per_vertex" - Calculate flow per vertex instead of per per pixel.
 - "vertex_color" - Use the vertex color instead of a flow map.

 #### Performance Optimizitions:
 - The shader allows to animate all textures to give much possibilities.
-So the performance can be improved by deleting (replace) unnecessary (not used) shader code.
+The performance can be improved by deleting (replace with default code) unnecessary shader code.

 ## Shader settings

-The many shader settings are equivalent to godot spatial material editor and are explained in the Godot docs http://docs.godotengine.org/en/3.0.
+Many shader settings are equivalent to godot spatial material editor and are explained in the Godot docs http://docs.godotengine.org/en/3.0.
 The shader specific settings can be found below.

 #### Flow map Settings